 Are you a non-profit organization with an upcoming event you would like posted on our calendar?
 Events Calendar submissions can now be made through this online form.

 Find out what programs are available for residents in our area by visiting our FCSS Programs page.

-In this brief section you will find pointers and suggestions that will aid visitors in getting around www.turnervalley.ca.
+In this brief section, you will find pointers and suggestions that will aid visitors in navigating our website: www.turnervalley.ca.

 You may notice references to “tabs” on our website such as the “Home” tab.
 A tab is a heading or main page (often referred to as a “parent page”) under which other related pages can be found, and these tabs are located in the top ribbon of all the pages on our website.
 To see what pages are under each tab (Home, Visitors, Community, Business, Municipal Services, and Contact) simply move your mouse over the tab WITHOUT clicking and a list will drop down.
 NOTE: some tabs do not have any further pages and some pages within tabs have further sub pages; this is denoted by two arrows after the title of the page.
 EXAMPLE: “Home>>” will have further pages under the tab where as “Contact” will not.

 You will notice some text on our website is distinguished by a bright green color.
 Any text that you see in this color signifies that it is a link to a document or another webpage that you can view by clicking on the bright green text.

 The search box is convenient if you are not having any luck locating a page or section you are looking for on our website.
 Simply type in the word or phrase you are looking for, click search, and this will bring up all related information on our website relative to what you searched for.

 Do you have any questions, suggestions or comments about our website?
 We would love to hear from you at email@example.com

 The Turner Valley Town Office has moved to 514 Windsor Ave N.W.
 Turner Valley, AB

 We are open and ready for business at our new location.